bradjohansen/blog.ppl.vc/_posts/2018-03-20-ml-team-projects.md

 And remember: it's better to convert data once, and then read from the chosen standard format, rather than converting at runtime, every time.

 __2. Drop the Dropbox__
 Dropbox and Google Drive are consumer-oriented platforms that are specifically designed to help the average user have a simple and effective experience with cloud storage.
-They surely can be used as backend for more technical situations through the use of command line, but in the end they will bring you down to integration hell and keep you there forever.
+They surely can be used as backend for more technical situations through the use of command line, but in the end they will bring you down to hell and keep you there forever.
 Here's a short list of tools and tips for cloud storage and data handling that I have used in the past as alternative to the big D (no pun intended).

 Data storage: